Akane625/School-Codes/README.md

 # My Scool Codes

 This are folders of some of my codes I was prompted to make in college.
-Sadly some were not included (ex.
+Sadly most were not included (ex.
 Jupyter, Google Colab files).
 Most of the files present are py files.
+In addition, I excluded files that had the aid of AI.

 ---